 But are the sisters the norm or exception to this type of parenting?

 A new study out of the notoriously high-pressure, high-performing Asian city-state of Singapore takes a stab at this question and comes to worrisome conclusions.
-The research, published in the Journal of Personality, involved 263 children in primary school who were 7 years old when it began and were followed for five years from 2010 to 2014.
+The research, published in the Journal of Personality, involved 263 children in primary school who was 7 years old when it began and were followed for five years from 2010 to 2014.

 The work looks at the dark side of perfectionism – maladaptive perfectionism, in research parlance – and how this develops in schoolchildren.